carlosFattor/typescript-graphql-mongoose/README.md

-# Integration with NODE and GRAPHQL
+# Integration between NODE and GRAPHQL

 -> Simple app to improve my knowledge about GRAPHQL and how I can integrate with technologies like express, mongodb.